ibm-cloud-docs/devsecops/devsecops-automate-changemgmt.md

 The pipelines collect [evidence](/docs/devsecops?topic=devsecops-cd-devsecops-evidence) from every part of the build and deployment lifecycle.
 Every piece of evidence correlates to a certain build and deployment of the artifacts.
 So, for each deployed artifact, we should be able to tell, if its build or test deployment had incidents or not.
 This correlation is implemented through the [inventory model](/docs/devsecops?topic=devsecops-cd-devsecops-inventory).

-In this document you can find answers to the following questions regarding change management automation:
+In this document, you can find answers to the following questions regarding change management automation:

 * How are evidence, inventory, and change management connected?
 * What are the change request fields in a promotion pull request?